Fiqry919/portfolio/Readme.md

-Simple portfolio server-side with react-app and gin-gonic.
+Server-side portfolio app with react and gin-gonic.

 ### Installation
 ```bash